Watch Road to the Olympic Games: Volleyball Nations League | CBC Sports

 On this week's show, catch action from the Canadian women's and men's indoor volleyball team matches at the FIVB Volleyball Nations League in Rimini, Italy.

-Saturday's coverage begins with the Canadian men taking on France at noon ET.
+Saturday's coverage begins with the Canadian men taking on Japan at 2 p.m.
+ET.

-Action continues as the Canadian women take on Serbia at 4 p.m.
+Action continues as the Canadian women take on Thailand at 4 p.m.
 ET.

 Comments